On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Some Test Problems

-The situation is different, however, for other matrices in this collection, which might be considered more realistic in terms of the size of problems that would likely be solved with CG.
+The situation is different, however, for other matrices in this collection.
 Figure \ref{fig:bcsstkall} shows the convergence of HSCG, CGCG, and GVCG for six other test matrices.
-Here each matrix was {\em prescaled} by its diagonal (to avoid possibly different rounding errors in preconditioned variants using the diagonal as a preconditioner), and the value $\kappa$ printed on each plot is the condition number of the prescaled matrix.
-Again, we set a random solution vector and a zero initial guess.
+Here we used the diagonal of the matrix as a preconditioner but, to avoid possibly different rounding errors in preconditioned variants, each matrix was prescaled by its diagonal (that is, $A$ was replaced by $D^{-1/2} A D^{-1/2}$, where $D = \mbox{diag}(A)$) and the value $\kappa$ printed on each plot is the condition number of the prescaled matrix.
+Again, we set a random solution vector (and computed the right-hand side as the product of the prescaled matrix times the random solution vector) and a zero initial guess.
 While there is still some difference in the attainable level of accuracy for the different variants, until this level is reached, all methods converge at essentially the same rate.
 The bound (\ref{FPAnorm}) is shown as well, and while this provides a good estimate of the actual convergence rate for some of the problems, it is a large overestimate for others.
+Note that here we are plotting the true $A$-norm of the error $\langle A^{-1} b - x_k , b - A x_k \rangle^{1/2}$ and once $b - A x_k$ starts to differ substantially from the updated vector $r_k$, one would not expect this quantity to continue to decrease; we see that with GVCG it may even grow.

 For several of these problems, we computed